CodecademyCommunity/serverstats/README.md

    GUILD_ID=your_server_id_here
    ```
 5. (Production only) Set your node environment to production so that the Pug templates are not compiled on every request
+6. Start the application with the command `npm start`

 ---